Wedding of Prince Edward, Duke of Windsor and Wallis Simpson

 Embed from Getty Images

-On December 12, 1936, at the accession meeting of the Privy Council, the new King George VI had announced he was going to give his brother the title Duke of Windsor with the style of Royal Highness.
+On December 12, 1936, at the accession meeting of the Privy Council, the new King George VI announced he was giving his brother the title Duke of Windsor with the style of Royal Highness.
 Letters Patent dated May 27, 1937 re-conferred the “title, style, or attribute of Royal Highness” upon the Duke of Windsor, but specifically stated that “his wife and descendants, if any, shall not hold said title or attribute”.
 This meant that Wallis would be styled as the wife of a duke, Her Grace The Duchess of Windsor, while her husband was styled His Royal Highness The Duke of Windsor.

 The legality of King George VI’s Letters Patent stating that David’s style Royal Highness could not be extended to his wife or any children is doubtful.
-As the son of a British monarch, David was entitled to that style which should have automatically reverted to him upon his abdication without the need of a Letters Patent and automatically extended to his legal wife and any legitimate children.
+As the son of a British monarch, David was entitled to that style which should have automatically reverted to him upon his abdication without the need of Letters Patent and automatically extended to his legal wife and any legitimate children.
 David considered the holding back of the style Her Royal Highness from his wife unjust but out of respect for his brother, he never made a public issue.
 In their household, the Duchess of Windsor was always addressed as Royal Highness.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.